thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 	@end

-We will use the `HUMAppSecret` to sign POST requests to /users so that the backend can validate that the request is coming from our mobile app.
+We will use the `HUMAppSecret` to sign POST requests to /users so the backend can validate that the request is coming from our mobile app.
 The session object will handle all of our API requests.

 We want our `HUMRailsClient` to always have a session object, so we will overwrite the `HUMRailsClient`'s `-init` method to set the client's `session` property.